evgenyneu/covid19/README.md

 # Using logistic function to model number of COVID-19 confirmed cases in Stan and Python

 This is a Stan model for analysing time series of confirmed cases of Coronavirus (COVID-19).
+It uses logistic function, which is describe in [this blog post](https://evgenii.com/blog/model-covid19-with-logistic-function/).

 ### ⚠️⚠️⚠️WARNING ⚠️⚠️⚠️
 This is a simple model that was done for educational purposes only.
 It is almost certainly **very inaccurate** and can not be used to predict the spread of the disease.